pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

-    For simplicity, in the rest of this guide, we will use the AWS root user to show how a bucket may be set up and used with Platform Automation.
+    For simplicity, in the rest of this guide, we will use the AWS root user to show how a bucket may be set up and used with Platform Automation Toolkit.

 ## Your First Bucket